 Returns an implementation defined null-terminated character string containing the name of the type.
 No guarantees are given; in particular, the returned string can be identical for several types and change between invocations of the same program.

 null-terminated character string containing the name of the type.

 Some implementations (such as MSVC, IBM, Oracle) produce a human-readable type name.
 Others, most notably gcc and clang, return the mangled name, which is specified by the Itanium C++ ABI.
 The mangled name can be converted to human-readable form using implementation-specific API such as abi::__cxa_demangle directly or through boost::core::demangle.
-Then can also be piped through the commandline utility
+It can also be piped through the commandline utility

 See also

 | returns a value which is identical for the same types |